Sk4s/Gallery/readme.md

 ## Installation

--> If you don't see the folder in your localhost make a "sudo chmod -R 777 DigitalSheet-master" in terminal
+-> If you don't see the folder in your localhost make a "sudo chmod -R 777 Gallery-master" in terminal
 <br>
 -> composer update
 <br>